 For locals, it’s manageable.
 Manageable in the sense that they can navigate the streets simply by using their experience and knowledge of the area.

 In mapped areas, data is collected and compared frequently for local municipalities to maintain order.
-Energy suppliers use the data to maintain gas, electricity and water lines.
-Road signs, road surfaces and street lighting are monitored for repairs, and expansion plans.
+Energy suppliers use the data to maintain gas, electricity, and water lines.
+Road signs, road surfaces, and street lighting are monitored for repairs and expansion plans.

-Not just roads, but environmental features such as rivers and parks, landmarks like local churches, and infrastructure all need to be noted to form a fully complete, and identifiable map.
-Having accurate, and more importantly, current data is essential for towns to expand and grow.
+Not just roads, but environmental features such as rivers and parks, landmarks like local churches, and infrastructure all need to be noted to form a fully complete and identifiable map.
+Having accurate and, more importantly, current data is essential for towns to expand and grow.

 Unmapped areas do not have this.
 How can energy or telecommunication companies expand their network, and how do local governments maintain a safe environment for their inhabitants without a framework to work from?